Skobyn/SyncHub/memory-bank/progress.md

 ## Overall Status
 - Project setup, backend initialization, and core models complete.
 DRF and API structure in place.
-- **Backend deployed successfully to Cloud Run via Cloud Build.**
-- **Secrets and non-secrets managed according to best practices.**
+- **Backend infrastructure (Cloud Build, Cloud Run, Secrets, Cloud SQL, GCS) is configured and was previously working.**
+- **Frontend deployment to Vercel is the current focus and is blocked by ESLint errors.**
 - Ready to begin authentication and API development (per PRD requirements).

 ## Known Issues
 - None at this stage.
+- **Frontend build fails on Vercel due to ESLint errors (unused vars, explicit any types) in `pages/api/auth/[...nextauth].ts` and `components/RetailerList.tsx`.**